 As Japan is the fourth largest trading power in the world, it actively conducts transactions with the rest of Asia, which is vulnerable to the risk of North Korea's PF activity.
 Therefore, there is the risk that under the cover of trade transactions involving Japan, North Korea's products may be procured by other countries, or foreign products may be exported to North Korea via third countries.
-In addition, as Japan is an industrial center where companies possessing advanced technologies are concentrated, it is at a comparative advantage against other major countries in terms of the manufacturing of finished products, such as transportation equipment and general machinery, whose production involves such a diverse range of processes that only a limited group of countries have manufacturing capacity.
-Therefore, Japan is a trade center where parts and semi-finished products (intermediate goods) from various countries are concentrated, so it has a vulnerability in that it is liable to be targeted by entities that try to exploit Japanese companies' high-level technologies and products for WMD development.
+In addition, as such procurement activity is becoming more and more complex and sophisticated, indirect exports via third countries have emerged as a challenge for catch-all control.
+59 In addition, as Japan is an industrial center where companies possessing advanced technologies are concentrated, 60 it is at a comparative advantage against other major countries in terms of the manufacturing of finished products, such as transportation equipment and general machinery, whose production involves such a diverse range of processes that only a limited group of countries have manufacturing capacity.61 Therefore, Japan is a trade center where parts and semi-finished products (intermediate goods) from various countries are concentrated, so it has a vulnerability in that it is liable to be targeted by entities that try to exploit Japanese companies' high-level technologies and products for WMD development.